jpvanoosten/signals/README.md

 ## Scoped Connections

-The `connection` object does not automatically disconnect the slot whent it is destroyed.
-The `scoped_connection` object is used to automatically disconnect the slot when the `scoped_connection` object is destroyed.
+The `connection` object does not automatically disconnect the slot from the signal when it is destroyed.
+The `scoped_connection` object can be used to automatically disconnect the slot when the `scoped_connection` object is destroyed.
 The `signal::connect_scoped` method is used to return a `scoped_connection` object.

 ```cpp
 #include "signals.hpp"